THE ORIGINS OF

 ancestors in England began their golden age, so to speak.
 Many of these old

 1649 the Roundheads as the rebels called themselves finally succeeded in

-having King Charles I beheaded and Cromwell, their leader,
+having King Charles I beheaded and Cromwell, their leader, became Lord

-burn was burned, which included many of the Parish Registers.
+which included many of the Parish Registers.
 Many of the Ministers fled

 into hiding and took their records with them.
 Some of the records were

 are a very difficult time for genealogists.

 government and while some of them did a fairly good job, others were

 many of the ministers returned to their Parishes.
 In St Pauls, Bedford the